Do you say "I wanna " or "I want to" ?

 -the study of language in relation to social factors, including differences of regional, class, & occupational dialect, gender differences, & bilingualism.

-So what does this mean for a person who wants to speak "correctly"?
+So what does this mean for a person who wants to speak English "correctly"?

-It means developing the understanding that what might be acceptable in one setting may not be in another and having the flexibility, knowledge, willingness, and motivation to change.
+It means developing the understanding what might be acceptable in one setting may not be in another and, having the flexibility, knowledge, and motivation to change.

-Offending your listener's ears is hardly a grievous crime.
+Offending your listener's ears because you say words differently to them is hardly a grievous crime.
 However it is one that can boomerang.
 The real victim of your perceived lack of "proper" pronunciation is not your audience, but potentially yourself.

-For some people, mispronunciation is an irritation that detracts from
+For some people, mispronunciation is an irritation detracting from

 whatever you are speaking about.
 Instead of hearing your message, your